 - Customer Lifetime Value (CLV)

 The lifetime value of a customer is important to track, because you need to make sure that you don’t spend more to acquire a new customer than they will spend on you.
+This is where from a customer service standpoint, it’s not just about customer support, but also customer success.
 For example, if you spend $1,000 on digital advertising and get 10 customers, it has cost you $100 to get each of those customers.
 If you sell a low-value product like pens for $5, a customer will have to buy 21 pens before they even become profitable for you.

 - Customer Churn Rate